Red Ensign

-The Red Ensign or "Red Duster" is the civil ensign of the United Kingdom of Great Britain and Northern Ireland.
-It is one of the British ensigns, and it is used either plain or defaced with a badge or other emblem, mostly in the right half.
+The Red Ensign or Red Duster is the civil ensign of the United Kingdom.
+It is one of the British ensigns, and it is used either plain or defaced with either a badge or a charge, mostly in the right half.

 It is the flag flown by British merchant or passenger ships since 1707.
 Prior to 1707, an English red ensign and a Scottish red ensign were flown by the English Royal Navy and the Royal Scots Navy, respectively.
 The precise date of the first appearance of these earlier red ensigns is not known, but surviving payment receipts indicate that the English navy was paying to have such flags sewn in the 1620s.

 History

 England (pre-1707)

 Prior to the reorganisation of the Royal Navy in 1864, the plain red ensign had been the ensign of one of three squadrons of the Royal Navy, the Red Squadron, as early as 1558.
 By 1620, the plain red ensign started to appear with the Cross of St George in the upper-left canton.

 The Colony of Massachusetts used the red ensign from its founding; after a sermon by Roger Williams in 1636, equating crosses with the papacy, Governor Endicott ordered the St George cross removed from the flag.
 The Great and General Court of the colony found that Endicott had "exceeded the lymits of his calling", and yet left the flag without its cross for a number of decades afterward.

 In 1674, a Royal Proclamation of King Charles II (1630–1685, reigned 1660–1685) confirmed that the Red Ensign was the appropriate flag to be worn by English merchant ships.
 The wording of the 1674 proclamation indicates that the flag was customarily being used by English merchantmen before that date.
 At this time, the ensign displayed the Cross of St George in the canton.
 This changed in 1864, when an order in council provided that the Red Ensign was allocated to merchantmen.